 11. If a mooring permit owner wishes to transfer a mooring, a transfer form must be completed.
-It is important to note that the permit is restricted to the purpose of which the original permit was issued – for example a vessel of greater length cannot occupy the mooring without the permission of MAST.
+It is important to note that the permit is restricted to the purpose for which the original permit was issued – for example, a vessel of greater length cannot occupy the mooring without the permission of MAST.

 13. MAST can alter the appointed position of a mooring permit if the action improves safety or navigation.
 Physically altering the position is the responsibility of the mooring owner.